Six Sigma Virtual Catapult with Excel

 Response Surface Analysis

-We now compute the squares and interactions of factors for the analysis:
+We now compute the squares and interactions of factors for the analysis in sheet Response:

 We do the regression analysis using d as an output and all factors, interactions and squares as inputs.